Conakat/MNIST_cnn-vs-svm-hog/README.md

 # MNIST_cnn-vs-svm-hog
-Comparative study of CNN and SVM (HOG features) for handwritten digit classification on the MNIST dataset using MATLAB
+Comparative study of CNN and SVM (HOG features) for handwritten digit classification on the MNIST dataset using MATLAB.

 This repository presents a comparative study of different machine learning and deep learning approaches for handwritten digit recognition using the